Schools and Colleges

 Annual Conference - Higher Education Advisers' Day

 The next Higher Education Advisers’ Day will be Tuesday 5th June 2018.
-Booking will open in the autumn.
+Booking will open in April.

 Our Higher Education Advisers' Day is an annual free event aimed at Careers Advisers and all other staff from local schools and colleges with a remit for advice and guidance on HE matters.

 Many of our colleagues working in partner schools and colleges attend every year, and it would be good to see you all again, as well as welcome new colleagues working in the HE context.
 The day is a great opportunity for networking and sharing best practice: particularly in times of changing regulations and policy.